 Individuals will need to register for their own CME California account (which is free) to log in and access the modules.
 This will enable them to receive a CME certificate.

-BDI has received funding to provide three endocrinology clinics/practices with a free diabetes distress (DD) assessment and intervention CME program, on-site at their clinical practices.
-This is a comprehensive, pragmatic training program to enhance the skills of diabetes clinicians to systematically assess and intervene to reduce DD among adults with diabetes using practical, time-efficient, evidenced-based assessment tools and methods.
+BDI has received funding to provide endocrinology clinics/practices with a free diabetes distress (DD) assessment and intervention CME program.
+DD-ASSIST is a comprehensive, pragmatic, clinic-targeted training program to enhance the skills of diabetes clinicians to systematically assess and intervene to reduce DD among adults with diabetes using evidenced-based assessment tools and methods.
 Supported by a grant from JDRF, we are testing two evidence-based support and training strategies to enhance clinician skills to address DD in the diabetes clinic setting.
 Staff from participating clinics will receive clinical training at no cost to clinics and CME will be offered.